codr7/whirlisp/README.md

 ### Missing pieces

-With macros in place, it's time to add the final missing features: storing and finding records.
+With macros in place, it's time to add the final missing features: storing and finding records:

 ```lisp
 (defun store-record (tbl rec)